HTTP-RPC/Kilo/README.md

 If the arguments contain binary data such as a JPEG or PNG image, the "multipart/form-data" encoding can be used.

+While it is not required, `POST` requests that create resources often return a value that can be used to identify the resource for later retrieval, update, or removal.

 ## PUT
 The `PUT` method updates existing information on the server.
 For example, the following request might be used to modify the end date of a calendar event:

     PUT /calendar?eventID=102&end=2016-06-28T15:30

+`PUT` requests generally do not return a value.

 ## DELETE
 The `DELETE` method removes information from the server.
 For example, this request might be used to delete a calendar event:

     DELETE /calendar?eventID=102

+`DELETE` requests generally do not return a value.

 ## Response Codes
 Although the HTTP specification defines a large number of possible response codes, only a few are applicable to HTTP-RPC services: